 Blogger vs WordPress: The Verdict

-There’s no such thing at the best blogging platform, but you can tell where one platform exceeds the other in terms of features.
+There’s no such thing as the best blogging platform to create a blog on, but you can tell where one platform exceeds the other in terms of features.
 This Blogger vs. WordPress comparison should have answered most of the questions you have about each platform.

-If you enjoyed reading this article about Blogger vs WordPress, you should read these as well:
+If you enjoyed reading this article on Blogger vs WordPress, you should check out this one about WordPress alternatives.